Smart devices are devices that connect over the internet for exchanging data with other systems.

 Begin forced to buy a new, or compatible phone, for using another device is wrong, yet it happens all the time.

-No company is going to maintain their product indefinitely, as they will not make any money from it unless customers are paying for the updates.
+No company is going to maintain its product indefinitely, as it will not make any money from it unless customers are paying for the updates.

-Thus smart devices have an unwritten expiration date.
-More than 5 or 10 years.
+Thus smart devices that depend on some external infrastructure have an unwritten and unpredictable expiration date.

 For a smart device, having a kill switch means that the company producing it can disable it remotely.